rajatc17/RMS/README.md

 # Restaurant Management

-A database driven application,created for the lab course evaluation of the 4th semester.
+A database driven application,created for a lab course.

 ## PROJECT INSTRUCTIONS